 Thomas Hamblin

-FALSE FACE, FALSE HEART, my YA Historical fiction project, set in the Bowery Theatre in New York City during the tumultuous year of 1849 has sent me on a journey Combing Through Research.
+SHALL WE THREE: A Ghost Light’s Tale, my upcoming YA Historical fiction book, set in the haunted Bowery Theatre in New York City during the tumultuous year of 1849, sent me on a journey, Combing Through Research.

-Thomas Hamblin, an actor, director, womanizer and suspected murderer took over the management of New York City’s Bowery Theatre in 1830.
+Thomas Hamblin, an actor, director, womanizer, and suspected murderer, took over the management of New York City’s Bowery Theatre in 1830.
 (Yes, I said suspected murderer!)
-He began his career as an actor in England then immigrated to America in 1825.
-During his tenure at the Bowery, Hamblin became highly successful producing the kind of entertainment the working class, mostly male audiences loved.
-Offerings included, farce, equestrian plays, circus acts, and a little Shakespeare thrown in.
-The most popular entertainment were his spectacular melodramas which came to be known as “Blood and Thunder” plays for their depiction of violent onstage battle scenes.
-Hamblin championed American talent including Frank Chanfrau (Mose the Fireman), Edwin Forrest, Louisa Medina, and Louisa Missouri Miller.
+He began his career as an actor in England, then immigrated to America in 1825.
+During his tenure at the Bowery, Hamblin became highly successful, producing the kind of entertainment that working-class, mostly male audiences loved.
+Offerings included farce, equestrian plays, circus acts, and a little Shakespeare thrown in.
+The most popular entertainment was his spectacular melodramas, which came to be known as “Blood and Thunder” plays for their depiction of violent onstage battle scenes.
+Hamblin championed American talent, including Frank Chanfrau (Mose the Fireman), Edwin Forrest, Louisa Medina, and Louisa Missouri Miller.

 Sources: